Superconducting high-power cables and lines - development status and technology roadmap

 4. Important breakthroughs in DC superconducting transmission technology

-Long-distance record: A 20 kV/2.5 kA DC superconducting cable in Saint Petersburg, Russia, stretches 2.4 km-currently the longest demonstration line.
+Long-distance record: a 20 kV/2.5 kA DC superconducting cable in Saint Petersburg, Russia, stretches 2.4 km and is currently the longest demonstration line.

 5. High-current busbar/cable applications for industry and data centres

-In applications requiring extremely high DC currents (tens to hundreds of kiloamps), such as aluminium electrolysis, chlor-alkali industry, and large data centres—superconducting busbars/cables can significantly save space, materials, and energy.
+In applications requiring extremely high DC currents, such as aluminium electrolysis, the chlor-alkali industry, and large data centres, superconducting busbars/cables can significantly save space, materials, and energy.

-Industrial projects for high current HTS busbar: German projects such as DEMO200 aim to develop a 200 kA superconducting DC busbar system for aluminium smelters.
+Industrial projects for high-current HTS busbars: German projects such as DEMO200 aim to develop a 200 kA superconducting DC busbar system for aluminium smelters.

-Performance advantage: Recently, HTS busbar systems are able to conduct DC with extremely high densities of more than 50 kA /cm2 and zero electrical losses.
+Performance advantage: HTS DC busbar systems are able to conduct DC with extremely high current densities of more than 50 kA/cm2 and zero electrical losses.

 6. Advancing electrification in aviation and rail transit